Wayne Lamb: Honors

 He received the title of Professor Emeritus of Theatre in 1987.

 At the new Pao Hall for the Performing Arts on the Purdue University campus, the Wayne Lamb Lobby was dedicated soon after the center's opening.

 He was honored posthumously at Purdue University Theatre's October 2010 Legacy weekend.
 Purdue University Theatre's website explains: (This is an honor) 'recognizing and honoring professionals and professors who have had a profound impact upon Purdue Theatre and the professional theatre.'
-It was also a way for our current and future students – and the faculty and staff of Purdue Theatre – to know of our history, know about the careers of these individuals and the ways in which their contributions have shaped the lives and careers of so many others.'
+It was also a way for our current and future students – and the faculty and staff of Purdue Theatre – to know of our history, about the careers of these individuals and how their contributions have shaped the lives and careers of so many others.'
 In an evening of memories, former students Dr. Anne Fliotsos and Rev. Donald Stikeleather offered dance steps and memories of Wayne.
 A plaque with his name was placed adjacent to a theater on campus.

 Death

-After his retirement from Purdue, Lamb and partner Angelo Mango continued to live part time in Augusta and New York City, until his death on June 5, 2001, in Augusta, Michigan.
-Lamb's companion, Angelo Mango, died in New York on May 12, 2013, at the age of 89.
+After his retirement from Purdue, Lamb and partner Angelo Mango lived part time in Augusta and New York City, until his death on June 5, 2001, in Augusta, Michigan.